 The Project Supervision program consists of 15 sections over 11 months.
-Classes start Oct.
-24, 2018.
+Course begins Oct.
+17, 2019.

 Fees: $3,000 for the first registrant from an ABC-member company and $2,800 for each additional registrant.

-In the Project Supervision program, participants learn how to plan, organize, communicate and monitor daily activities with greater ease, while leveraging both the hard skills and people skills necessary to overcome obstacles with confidence.
-Completers will receive an OSHA 30-Hour card and admission to the 2019 SuperCon.
+Participants learn how to plan, organize, communicate and monitor daily activities with greater ease, while leveraging both the hard skills and people skills necessary to overcome obstacles with confidence.
+Participants will receive an OSHA 30-Hour card and admission to the 2020 SuperCon.
 The program consists of 15 sections (114 hours over 11 months) and is geared for construction site personnel with supervisory responsibilities and project management.